koalalorenzo/blog/content/posts/202006-ipfs-orbitdb-likes.md

 ```

 **That seems simple right**?
 YES! _Too simple_! 😅 But that is the beauty of it:
-the database synchronization between peers is done in the backgorund using IPFS
+the database synchronization between peers is done in the background using IPFS
 and OrbitDB instances. 🚀 We can listen to specific events to know when the data
 is replicated too and that is useful to build react components and update the
 state.